olekgr/HP-35_Z80/README.md

 For this HP35 clone, I chose a BCD floating point format.
 It uses an exponent byte, a sign byte and eight bytes of fractional part  (80 bits total).

-The sign byte holds 0x00 for positive numbers and 0x09 for negative, this byte also can be 0x01 for positive overflow and 0x08 for negative overflow.
+The sign byte holds 0x00 for positive numbers and 0x09 for negative, this byte also can hold other values in case of positive or negative overflow.

 The exponent byte is the number’s signed power of 10, plus the offset 0x80.
 Note that exponent is not in BCD form, but binary.
 This greatly simplifies addition and substraction algorithms.
 Range is limited to 10^-99 and 10^99.